rebelsky/csc207c/_labs/anonymous-functions.md

 You will likely need to

 * Make a copy of the [`Person`](https://docs.oracle.com/javase/tutorial/java/javaOO/examples/Person.java) class associated with the reading, which is available at <https://docs.oracle.com/javase/tutorial/java/javaOO/examples/Person.java>.
+(I apologize for the use of a sex binary in the sample code.)
 * In the `main` method of `JTLambdaExperiments`, create a list of `Person` objects.
 (We'd recommend an `ArrayList`.)
   You can see the `createRoster` method in `Person` for an example.
 * For each static method in the reading, add the method to